profvjreddi/homepage/public/content/blog/phd-admissions-reality.md

 > **Related Reading:** If you're new to thinking about what a PhD really means, start with [Painting Pots: What a PhD Is Really About](painting-pots.md).
 It explains why PhD training isn't about mastering a specific technical area.
 It's about learning how to do research itself.

 The reality is quite different from what most students expect.
-When I review applications, I'm looking for research potential, intellectual curiosity, and ability to think deeply about problems.
+When reviewing applications, faculty look for research potential, intellectual curiosity, and ability to think deeply about problems.
 These qualities show up most clearly in recommendation letters from research mentors who can speak to how you work.
 A thoughtful letter from someone who supervised your research and can tell specific stories about your problem-solving ability matters far more than where you went to school or your GRE scores.

 Yes, GPA needs to clear a threshold and rigor of coursework matters.
 But beyond that, these are necessary qualifications, not what distinguishes strong candidates.
 Publications as an undergraduate are impressive but rare and not expected.
 What matters is evidence that you can do research: that you can struggle with hard problems, work independently, and demonstrate genuine curiosity about understanding how things work.